edamla/mediterraneanagency/_books/2021-09-01-willpower-training.md

 is intense.
 In this competitive process, states that understand what influences the drive to work at a cognitive level are working towards the cultivation of strong-willed minds.
-In this context, psychol- ogists and neurologists have developed various practices by taking into account the dynamics of the brain to sustain willpower, which can be ob- served both cognitively and physically.
+In this context, psychologists and neurologists have developed various practices by taking into account the dynamics of the brain to sustain willpower, which can be observed both cognitively and physically.
-For the integration of willpower with the process- es of education, significant responsibilities fall on parents, siblings, friends, teachers, and school administrators.
+For the integration of willpower with the processes of education, significant responsibilities fall on parents, siblings, friends, teachers, and school administrators.
 Thus, the education process can reach its deserved point for both the system and the teacher and the student.
-This book provides guidance to parents, teach- ers, and students in establishing and strengthening willpower.
-It emphasizes that willpower is a learn- able and developable quality, and includes various activities and practices for emotional, cognitive, and behavioral control.
+This book provides guidance to parents, teachers, and students in establishing and strengthening willpower.
+It emphasizes that willpower is a learnable and developable quality, and includes various activities and practices for emotional, cognitive, and behavioral control.
 <!--more-->